by

 Halos are usually limited and temporary.

-Finally, the treatment zone can sometimes be smaller the the pupillary diameter at nigh causing some halos.
+Finally, the treatment zone can sometimes be smaller than the pupillary diameter at night causing some halos.
 The pupillary diameter is measured during the preop exam in night conditions, but some variations can still cause those halos.
 A medical treatment can be used or sometimes a redo to decrease those symptoms if they do not disappear with time.

 Intraocular surgery can cause inflammation or infection.
 Treatment is related to its importance.
 A red and painful eye after a surgery should always lead to consult its surgeon in emergency.